cronJ/chirpy-jekyll/_posts/2017-05-29-robot-platform-for-future-development.md

 tags: [electronics, robot, 3d-printing, openbeam]
 ---

-## Introduction

 Over the last weeks I was building a moving platform.
 The platform should serve as a base for future development with the Raspberry Pi and openCV.

 ## The platform

-The platform uses aluminium profiles from OpenBeam.
+The platform uses aluminum profiles from OpenBeam.
 I got a nice kit with different pre-cut lengths.
 For the fixture I'm using the metal brackets from the kit and also self designed parts which I printed in PLA and PHA/PLA.